suchturbo/Object-detection-code/index.md

 # Final Milestone
 My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+But, unfortunately in the middle of developing my final project my rasberry pi stopped working.
+I had to waste 3 days trying to find a new rasberry pi and finally when I got it it took more time trying to set it up again.
+Fortunately, I got it working using the old code I had on my broken rasberry pi and I finished my main project.
+I increaased the accuracy and even added more objects that it could detect like the chair.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k7kFMKFyNmw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>